Skip to main content

 The whole thing runs end-to-end.
 The Aspire dashboard is accessible from the host through Gondolin’s ingress gateway.
 The nginx container pulls through the MITM proxy, starts via Aspire’s DCP, and responds to requests routed through a prefix-based ingress rule.
 NuGet autodetects the Alpine runtime and restores the correct platform-specific packages.1

-Getting there required the usual infrastructure work: building a custom VM image with the right packages, sizing the VM appropriately, configuring the network allowlist for Docker Hub’s surprisingly complex redirect chain, and mounting a persistent NuGet cache so packages don’t re-download on every VM boot.
+Getting there required the usual infrastructure work: building a custom VM image with the right packages, sizing it appropriately, configuring the network allowlist for some surprisingly complex container registry redirect chains, and mounting a persistent volume so packages don’t re-download on every VM boot.
 A follow-up post walks through the full setup.

 Start with the thing that doesn’t require trust